Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Bordeaux is elegant and graceful, but you may still want to escape for a day.

-This gorgeous bay about an hour's drive southwest of Bordeaux is absolutely worth visiting and was a high point of my week-long visit.
+This gorgeous bay about an hour's drive southwest of Bordeaux is absolutely worth visiting and was a high point of one of my recent visits.
 Dotted with tiny villages, oyster shacks and beaches, the Bassin will show off the essence of coastal Aquitaine.
-Drive around or even better, rent a bike if this is something you enjoy.
+Drive around, or even better, rent a bike if this is something you enjoy.

 The area is also home to Europe's highest sand dune.